From BR Bullpen

 Arias went on to play with the Angels one more year before being traded to the San Diego Padres in mid-1997 as part of the Rickey Henderson trade.
 He spent most of the year in AAA, batting a combined .283/~.347/.459 for Vancouver and the Las Vegas Stars.

 Arias played with the Padres for two more years, even appearing on the Padres' NLDS roster.
 Arias showed some promise in his last year with the Padres batting .244/.271/.421 with 7 HR and 20 RBI.
+In the winter of 1998-1999, he hit .311 with 10 homers for the Mexicali Eagles and was named MVP of the Mexican Pacific League.
 Despite this moderate level of success, Arias was let go by the Padres shortly after the end of the 1999.
 He continued to tear up the minors at times.
 In 1998, he hit .308/~.362/.651 for Las Vegas, was fourth in the minor leagues in home runs and named the Padres Minor League Player of the Year by Baseball America.
 He drove in 119 runs and was named to his third league All-Star team in five years.
 In 1999, George batted .284/~.393/.716 in his time with the Stars, homering every 9.5 AB (10 in 95 trips to the plate) and produced 50 runs in 26 games, scoring 30 and driving in 30.

 Arias went on to sign with the Orix Blue Wave in 2000.
 Arias played two years with the Blue Wave, becoming an instant fan favorite.
 Arias displayed great power with the Blue Wave, hitting 26 HRs and 38 HRs in his first two years with the team.
 With Japanese teams rarely satisfied with their gaijin players, Arias was let go by the Blue Wave in 2001.
 Following his departure from the Blue Wave, Arias signed with the Hanshin Tigers, arguely Japan's most popular baseball team at the time.
 Arias became a bigger success, batting .258/.317/.526 with 32 HR's and 82 RBI in his first year with Hanshin, also seeing himself elected to his first All-Star squad.
 He was third in the Central League in home runs, though a good distance behind Hideki Matsui (50) and Roberto Petagine (41).
 He led the CL with 6 sacrifice flies.
 Arias went on to repeat his performance with another good year in 2003, batting .265/.334/.565 with 38 HR's and 107 RBI and being selected to another All-Star squad.
 Arias was selected to his only Best Nine squad (by now he had moved to first base) and won his only Gold Glove award in 2003.
 He helped take the Tigers to the Japan Series for the first time in 18 years, serving as the cleanup hitter and only player with more than 20 homers.
 He was second to Alex Ramirez in RBI in the Central and third in home runs, two behind Ramirez and Tyrone Woods.
 Arias' offensive numbers fell in his last year with the Tigers, as he batted only .271/.326/.522 with 25 HR's and 84 RBI.
 A free swinger, he fanned over 100 times per season in Japan.